MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/network/reference.md

 ### Emulate offline

-A new class of web apps, named [Progressive Web Apps](../progressive-web-apps/index.md), functions offline with the help of **service workers**.<!-- [service workers](/web/fundamentals/getting-started/primers/service-workers) --> You may find it useful to quickly simulate a device that has no data connection when you are building this type of app.
+A new class of web apps, named [Progressive Web Apps](../progressive-web-apps/index.md), functions offline with the help of **service workers**.<!-- [service workers](/web/fundamentals/getting-started/primers/service-workers) --> You may find it useful to quickly simulate a device that has no data connection, when you are building this type of app.

 To simulate an offline network experience, select the **No throttling** dropdown menu > **Presets** > **Offline**.